When I bought my Makita table saw, the MLT100 model, I was beside some cons, actually very satisfied.

 To make this slot easily you can use my homemade Kerfmaker idea.

 First, you measure the thickness of the saw blade, and then you set the thickness of the slot you want to make.

 In this case, the width of the T-track.

-By setting the Kerfmaker along the guide, you can make perfect slots.
+By setting the Kerfmaker along with the guide, you can make perfect slots.

 Afterward, you can update the slot with a chisel and mount the T-track with screws.

-Once the T-track is installed, you can assemble the Makita table saw fence.
+Once the T-track is installed, you can assemble the new guide onto the original Makita table saw fence.

 Upgrade 3 | Making a push stick organizer

 Because I would always have my push stick at hand when making cuts with this saw, I made this push stick holder.